JamesMarino/MineDeploy/platform/README.md

-# Mine Deploy
+# Platform

-CloudFormation Stack Minecraft Server Deployment on ECS.

-Easy and quick way to get Minecraft running on AWS.

-## Notes
+Notes:

-When updating the CloudFormation stack set desired instances to 2 in AutoScaling due to Reserved CPU and Memory allocation at it's maximum.
+* When updating the CloudFormation stack set desired instances to 2 in AutoScaling due to Reserved CPU and Memory allocation at it's maximum.

 ## Deployment